gokaco/Bitcoin-Cryptography-Library/Readme.md

 1.)java.lang.System- arraycopy() function
 2.)java.util.Arrays - fill() function
+3.)java.lang.String- toCharArray() function
 3.)Non equality comparisons of unsigned values 4.)Issue came repeatedly like Issue #2482.

-When you will run the test file using signedness checker you will get many errors(I have not wriiten in the doumnetation as there are many) of-
+When you will run the test file using signedness checker you will get many errors(I have not wriiten some in the doumnetation as there are many) of-

 1.)System.arraycopy()
 2.)Arrays.fill()